yyberry/yyberry.github.io/aboutme.md

 subtitle: I am eager and ready to start full-time employment immediately.
 ---

-My name is Jingyu Huang.
-I show insterests in the following areas:

-- Image Processing
-- Deep Learning
-- Data Science

-Please hit me up if you wanna know further about me.

 Hello!
 I'm Jingyu Huang, and I have a keen interest in the following areas: